Democratic Party (Japan, 1947)

 The Democratic Party (民主党, Minshutō), officially 日本民主党 (lit.
-'Japan Democratic Party') was a conservative political party in Japan.
+'Japan Democratic Party') was a political party in Japan.

 History

-The party was founded in spring 1947 by merging the Progressive Party (Shinpo-tō) of Inukai Takeru with a faction of Liberal Party led by Hitoshi Ashida and obtained 124 seats in 1947 elections.
+The party was founded in the spring of 1947 by merging the Progressive Party (Shinpo-tō) of Inukai Takeru with a faction of the Liberal Party led by Hitoshi Ashida and obtained 124 seats in the 1947 elections.
 The party had held seven seats in Tetsu Katayama's government in 1947-1948.
 For some months in 1948, party's leader Ashida was Prime minister.

 In March 1948, part of DP members led by Kijūrō Shidehara joined the Liberal Party to form the Democratic Liberal Party.
 In 1949 elections, the DP got 69 seats.
 The party was finally merged with the National Cooperative Party to form the National Democratic Party in April 1950.